tiffwu/job-filter/INTERVIEWER_README.md

 If they finish early...

 - Ask how they would clean up their code
-- Have them update their code to handle infinite layers of nesting
+- Have them update their code to handle infinite layers of role hierarchy
 - Ask for feedback on the question

 ## How to evaluate